puppetlabs/puppet-docs/source/pe/3.7/install_lei_upgrade.markdown

 **To upgrade your large environment installation**:

-Step 1:
+### Step 1: Upgrade PE

 Follow the [upgrade instructions](./install_upgrading.html#upgrading-a-split-installation) to upgrade the core PE components (the main Puppet master, PuppetDB, and the PE console).

-2. Upgrade each Puppet compile master.
+### Step 2: Upgrade each Puppet compile master.

-   a.
-SSH into each Puppet compile master, and stop PE-related services with the following commands:
+1. SSH into each Puppet compile master, and stop PE-related services with the following commands:

         puppet resource service pe-puppet ensure=stopped
         puppet resource service pe-puppetserver ensure=stopped

-   b.
-On each compile master, upgrade the agent by running the agent install script.
+2. On each compile master, upgrade the agent by running the agent install script.

    `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-   c.
-On each compile master, restart PE-related services and run Puppet on the agent with the following commands:
+3. On each compile master, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-puppetserver ensure=running
        puppet agent -t

-3. Upgrade each ActiveMQ hub.
+### Step 3: Upgrade each ActiveMQ hub.

-   a.
-SSH into each ActiveMQ hub, and stop PE-related services with the following commands:
+1. SSH into each ActiveMQ hub, and stop PE-related services with the following commands:

        puppet resource service pe-puppet ensure=stopped
        puppet resource service pe-activemq ensure=stopped

-   b.
-On each ActiveMQ hub, upgrade the agent by running the agent install script.
+2. On each ActiveMQ hub, upgrade the agent by running the agent install script.

    `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-   c.
-On each ActiveMQ hub, restart PE-related services and run Puppet on the agent with the following commands:
+3. On each ActiveMQ hub, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-activemq ensure=running
        puppet agent -t

-4. Upgrade each ActiveMQ spoke.
+### Step 4: Upgrade each ActiveMQ spoke.

-   a.
-SSH into each ActiveMQ spoke, and stop PE-related services with the following commands:
+1. SSH into each ActiveMQ spoke, and stop PE-related services with the following commands:

        puppet resource service pe-puppet ensure=stopped
        puppet resource service pe-activemq ensure=stopped

-   b.
-On each ActiveMQ spoke, upgrade the agent by running the agent install script.
+2. On each ActiveMQ spoke, upgrade the agent by running the agent install script.

       `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-   c.
-One each ActiveMQ spoke, restart PE-related services and run Puppet on the agent with the following commands:
+3. One each ActiveMQ spoke, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-activemq ensure=running
        puppet agent -t

+### Step 5: Upgrade Dashboard Workers

-5. If you've installed additional dashboard workers, upgrade each one.
+If you've installed additional dashboard workers, upgrade each one.

-   a.
-SSH into each additional dashboard worker, and stop PE-related services with the following commands:
+1. SSH into each additional dashboard worker, and stop PE-related services with the following commands:

        puppet resource service pe-puppet ensure=stopped
        puppet resource service pe-puppet-dashboard-workers ensure=stopped

-   b.
-On each dashboard worker, upgrade the agent by running the agent install script.
+2. On each dashboard worker, upgrade the agent by running the agent install script.

      `curl -k https://<MASTER.EXAMPLE.COM>:8140/packages/current/install.bash | sudo bash`

-   c.
-On each dashboard worker, restart PE-related services and run Puppet on the agent with the following commands:
+3. On each dashboard worker, restart PE-related services and run Puppet on the agent with the following commands:

        puppet resource service pe-puppet ensure=running
        puppet resource service pe-puppet-dashboard-workers ensure=running
        puppet agent -t

+### Step 6: Upgrade Puppet Agent Nodes

-6. Follow the [agent upgrade documentation](./install_agents.html) to upgrade the Puppet agent nodes in your LEI.
+Follow the [agent upgrade documentation](./install_agents.html) to upgrade the Puppet agent nodes in your LEI.